sufiyankhanz/serif/README.md

   url_format: /blog/:year/:month
 ```

-If a permalink setting is not given in the configuration, the default is `/:title`.
+If a permalink setting is not given in the configuration, the default is `/: title`.
 There are the following options available for permalinks:

 Placeholder | Value
 ----------- |:-----
 `:title`    | URL "slug", e.g., "your-post-title"
-`:year`     | Year as given in the filename, e.g., "2012"
+`: year`     | Year as given in the filename, e.g., "2012"
-`:month`    | Month as given in the filename, e.g., "01"
+`: month`    | Month as given in the filename, e.g., "01"
-`:day`      | Day as given in the filename, e.g., "28"
+`: day`      | Day as given in the filename, e.g., "28"

 <b>NOTE</b>: if you change the permalink value, you will break existing URLs for published posts, in addition to, e.g., any feed ID values that depend on the post URL never changing.